AS drinks go, they do not come much more pricy than this – and you definitely wouldn’t want t buy a round.

 Janet reached the age of 110, the oldest living woman in Scotland, before she died last month.

 The money was given to Women in Travel, which chose the Fordingbridgebased Lotus Flower Trust as its beneficiary.

 Surprisingly, the special edition Glenfiddich is not the most expensive bottle of whisky ever.
 The last bottle of The Dalmore 62, released from the personal collection of master distiller Richard

 Paterson, was sold at Changi Airport in Singapore last September for £125,000.

 The trust was set up by John Hunt, 71, towards his projects, which have seen him building homes and schools in the remotest and most poverty-stricken regions.

 Mr Hunt, a former Army captain and Marks & Spencer boss who lives in Hyde, in the New Forest, founded the

 He has since spent three months a year in India overseeing projects and meeting the children he hopes to benefit.

 In that time he has helped create more than 15 schools and buildings.

-He is currently working on building a home and school for 50 to 100 mentally and physically disabled children in the foothills of the Himalayas, which will enable them to attend school for the first time.
+He is currently working on building a home and school for 50 to 100 mentally and physically disabled children in the foothills of the Himalayas, which will enable them to attend school for the

 The foundations are being dug and it is hoped it will be open by November.